wakkihaya/neurotechjp/src/md/en/blog/kai-brain-robot-interface.md

 > If you ask people what they want AI/technology for, one of the most common responses is ‘to clean up’.
 We want technology to automate away the mundane tasks in our lives.
 And of course, people with handicaps or the elderly stand to benefit the most from such technologies.
 The rising elderly population makes this an even more pressing problem, with a lack of human carers.
 And having helped care for a relative with Alzheimer’s, I’m very much aware of how important having assistance is.

+&nbsp;

 ## Bridging the gap between AI and Neurotech

 Kai explains that neurotech is one of the many fields that could be revolutionized by AI:

 > [With neurotechnology], we can collect large amounts of data at high frequency and need to be able to analyze it - this is a great fit for ML

 &nbsp;

 Araya has also been exploring EEG scaling laws and found that collecting large amounts of EEG data leads to a continuous increase in the accuracy of EEG decoders.
 If these findings generalize, it may be possible to create noninvasive BMI systems with a high bandwidth of decoded information using recent advances in AI.

+&nbsp;

 ## Building a global team in Tokyo